yapily/yapily-demo-pisp-flutter/README.md

-# Sample native app PISP Implementation from Yapily
+# Sample native app PISP implementation from Yapily

-A ready to use implementation of a TPP using [Yapily SDK](https://www.forgerock.com/about-us/events/2018/09/open-banking-hackathon) to connect on financial institutions during [Forgerock Open Banking Hackathlon](https://www.forgerock.com/about-us/events/2018/09/open-banking-hackathon).
+A ready to use implementation of a TPP using [Yapily SDK](https://github.com/yapily/yapily-sdk-dart) to connect on financial institutions during [Forgerock Open Banking Hackathlon](https://www.forgerock.com/about-us/events/2018/09/open-banking-hackathon).
 Developed on [flutter](https://flutter.io/) native app framework.